andy-yun/pytorch-0.4-yolov3/README.md

 ```
 The above command shows the example of training process.
 I didn't execute the above command.
 But, I did successully train my own data with the pretrained yolov3.weights.

+You __should__ notice that the anchor information is different when it used in yolov2 or yolov3 model.

 ### Detect the objects in dog image using pretrained weights